radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Figure 3.
 19 : Example Search Results of a Full-text Search

 If two words are entered (e.g. Seattle Accounting) a search across all entries finds those that have attributes containing the words (at least one attribute that contains the word Seattle and one that contains the word Accounting).
-If you want to search for an entry that has a single attribute that contains both words, you must enter the value surrounded by double quotes (e.g. “Seattle Accounting”).
+If you want to search for an entry that has a single attribute that contains both words, you must enter the value surrounded by double quotes (e.g. "Seattle Accounting").
 This search would return entries that contain a single attribute that has the exact value of Seattle Accounting.

 ><span style="color:red">**IMPORTANT NOTE – Searches span across all user attributes from the underlying data source.
 This can be confusing because the template to display the results might not contain all attributes used in the search.**